Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

-\quad In \cite{RS21}, there is a single rate $r_{ \mbox{free}}$, or equivalently. $r_{ \mbox{cryp}}=r_{ \mbox{free}}$ is assumed, which seems difficult to justify, since in most applications (cryptocurrency in particular) $r_{ \mbox{cryp}}$ will be significantly larger than $r_{ \mbox{free}}$.
+\quad In contrast, in \cite{RS21}, there is a single rate $r_{ \mbox{free}}$, or equivalently. $r_{ \mbox{cryp}}=r_{ \mbox{free}}$ is assumed, which seems difficult to justify, since in most applications (cryptocurrency in particular) $r_{ \mbox{cryp}}$ will be significantly larger than $r_{ \mbox{free}}$.
 Moreover, there is also a single risk sensitivity for all bidders, which is set at $\delta=1/(1+r_{ \mbox{free}})$.
-Thus, \cite{RS21} is limited to the martingale case only, reaching the same conclusion as our case (iii), that all feasible strategies, no-trading included, yields the same (expected) utility.
-As there's no stopping decision and super- or sub-martingale cases in \cite{RS21}, non-anticipation does not come up at all, neither do notions like risk-averse or risk-seeking.
+Thus, \cite{RS21} is limited to the martingale case only, reaching the same conclusion as our case (iii), that all feasible strategies, buy-out included, yields the same (expected) utility.
+As there is no stopping decision and super- or sub-martingale cases in \cite{RS21}, non-participation does not come up at all, neither do notions like risk-averse or risk-seeking.

-\quad The third (and last) point we want to emphasize is that the two conditions in \eqref{condM} play very different roles.
+\quad The last point we want to emphasize is that the two conditions in \eqref{condM} play very different roles.
 As evident from the proof of Theorem \ref{thm:3}, condition (b) makes $\{\Pi_{k,t}\}$ a super- or sub-martingale or a martingale, according to bidder $k$'s risk sensitivity as specified by the inequalities and equality applied to $\delta_k$ (along with $r_{ \mbox{free}}$) in the three cases.
-Yet, to solve the maximization problem in \eqref{eq:OPT}, $\{\Pi_{k,t}\}$ needs to be connected to the utility; and this is the role played by condition (a), under which it is necessary (for optimality) to set $b_{k,t}=0$ for all $t\ge 1$, and applicable to all three cases in Theorem \eqref{thm:3}.
+Yet, to solve the maximization problem in \eqref{eq:OPT}, $\{\Pi_{k,t}\}$ needs to be connected to the utility; and this is the role played by condition (a), under which it is necessary (for optimality) to set $b_{k,t}=0$ for all $t\ge 1$, and applicable to all three cases in Theorem \ref{thm:3}.
 In this sense, condition (a) alone solves half of the maximization problem, the $b_{k,t}$ half of the strategy.
 In fact, it's more than half, as the optimal $\nu$ strategy is only needed in the sub-martingale case; and even there, condition (a) pins down the fact that to participate (even without trading) is better than non-participation.

-\quad Finally, let us point out that Theorem \ref{thm:3} can be readily extended.
+\quad Note that Theorem \ref{thm:3} can be readily extended.
 For instance, the rates $r_{ \mbox{cryp}}(t)$ and $r_{ \mbox{free}}(t)$ can vary over the time.
 In this case, it suffices to modify the conditions in case (i) to

 the conditions in case (ii) to

 and the conditions in case (iii) to

 Then, Theorem \ref{thm:3} will continue to hold.
 We can also include a processing cost $\kappa > 0$ that any bidder selected by the $\texttt{Poly}(\al)$ mechanism will pay to receive the reward.
 (This corresponds to the ``mining'' cost to validate the block.)
 In this case, the budget constraint (C1) is modified by adding a term $- \kappa 1_{S_{k,t}}$ to the right side of the equation, and the same applies to the liquidation constraint (with $t$ replaced by $T_k$).
 Condition (b) in \eqref{condM} is modified to $\ex(M_{t+1} \,|\, \mathcal{G}_t) = (1+r_{ \mbox{cryp}}) M_t + \kappa$.